Innovative warehouse strategies – Focus on efficient product placement: Reduce costs, increase performance – Image: Xpert.Digital

 Efficient placement of goods in the warehouse: Optimization through digital twins and artificial intelligence

-Criteria for the optimal placement of the goods
+Criteria for optimal product placement

 1. Rotation of goods (ABC analysis)